-In addition to the usual risks of anaesthesia and surgery in infancy, IGM practices carry a large number of known risks of physical and psychological harm, including loss or impairment of sexual sensation, poorer sexual function, painful scarring, painful intercourse, incontinence, problems with passing urine (e.g. due to urethral stenosis after surgery), increased sexual anxieties, problems with desire, less sexual activity, dissatisfaction with functional and aesthetic results, lifelong trauma and mental suffering, elevated rates of self-harming behaviour and suicidal tendencies comparable to those among women who have experienced physical or (child) sexual abuse, impairment or loss of reproductive capabilities, lifelong dependency on daily doses of artificial hormones.
+In addition to the usual risks of anaesthesia and surgery in infancy, IGM practices carry a large number of known risks of physical and psychological harm, including loss or impairment of sexual sensation, poorer sexual function, painful scarring, painful intercourse, incontinence, problems with passing urine (e.g. due to urethral stenosis after surgery), increased sexual anxieties, problems with desire, less sexual activity, dissatisfaction with functional and aesthetic results, lifelong trauma and mental suffering, elevated rates of self-harming behaviour and suicidal tendencies comparable to those among women who have experienced physical or (child) sexual abuse, impairment or loss of reproductive capabilities, lifelong dependency on daily doses of artificial hormones.^{78 79} a) IGM 3 - Sterilising Procedures: Castration / "Gonadectomy" / Hysterectomy / (Secondary) Sterilisation

-2. Most Frequent Surgical and Other Harmful Medical Interventions a) Sterilising Procedures:
+2. Most Frequent Surgical and Other Harmful Medical Interventions

 Due to space limitations, the following paragraphs summarise the most frequent and egregious forms only.
-The injuries suffered by intersex people have not yet been adequately documented.
-For a more comprehensive list and sources, see 2014 CRC NGO Report, p.
+The injuries suffered by intersex people have not yet been adequately documented.80 For a more comprehensive list and sources, see 2014 CRC NGO Report, p.
 63-76.